A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 Employees are still entitled to a privacy notice.
 Additionally, employees are entitled to commence a private right of action if affected by a data breach caused by negligence by the employer to maintain reasonable safeguards.

-It’s important to keep in mind that presently, data privacy strategy is driven by regulations; however, some day that may not be the case.
-While compliance to regulations should be a bare-minimum strategy, consider that your customers hope to work with a business that they can trust.
-And trust starts and ends with privacy, so make sure that you are giving your customers the data privacy that they expect, not just what is mandated by law.
+And trust starts and ends with privacy, so make sure that you give your customers the data privacy they expect, not just what is mandated by law.

-As always, be sure to check with your legal team that your strategies align with your company’s legal counseling.
+As always, check with your legal team that your strategies align with your company’s legal counseling.